Secondhand Smoke and Electronic-Cigarette Aerosols

 - How long the product is used for.

-The only way to eliminate secondhand exposure is to prohibit smoking and vaping indoors and near enclosed spaces.
-Doing so protects human health from any harmful chemicals these products may release.
+The only way to eliminate secondhand exposure is to prohibit smoking and vaping indoors, including in cars and other vehicles, and near air intakes and entryways to enclosed spaces.
+Doing so will help protect occupants from exposure to the harmful chemicals these products may release.

-Ventilation, filtration and air cleaning techniques may reduce these exposures, but they will not eliminate them.
+Ventilation, filtration and air cleaning techniques can reduce these exposures, but they will not eliminate them.

 When smoking or e-cigarette use occurs outside, it should be done away from building air intakes, doors, open windows, vehicles, and other enclosed spaces.

 Smokefree policies in homes, schools, offices, vehicles and other enclosed spaces improve indoor air quality when they are comprehensive and effectively implemented.
 Smokefree policies for tobacco smoke products have been extensively researched.
-These policies have many benefits, including improving human health, reducing health care costs for smokers and those exposed to secondhand smoke, and reducing fire risk.
+These policies have many benefits, including:

 Many smokefree policies pre-date the increased use of e-cigarette and marijuana products.
-Similarities between some potentially harmful chemicals released from marijuana and e-cigarettes and those released from traditional tobacco smoke products may point toward expanding smokefree policies to eliminate indoor use of e-cigarette and marijuana products.
+Similarities between some potentially harmful chemicals released from marijuana and e-cigarettes and those released from traditional tobacco smoke products may point toward expanding smokefree policies to include these products.

 Research regarding smokefree policies that include marijuana or e-cigarette products is relatively limited.
 More research is needed to better understand the range of potential benefits of such policies.